puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 > In short, you'll need to do the following:
 >
 > * Abandon `include` and use the resource-like syntax to declare all classes.
 > * If you use "role" classes, make them granular enough that they have absolutely no overlap.
-Each role class should completely "own" the parameterized classes it declares, and nodes (via node definitions or your ENC) can declare whichever roles they need.
+Each role class should completely "own" the parameterized classes it declares and nodes (via node definitions or your ENC) can declare whichever roles they need.
 > * If you don't use "role" classes, every node should declare every single class it needs.
-This is extraordinarily unwieldy with node definitions, and you will almost certainly need a custom-built ENC able to resolve classes and parameters in a hierarchical fashion.
+This is extraordinarily unwieldy with node definitions, and you will almost certainly need a custom-built ENC which can resolve classes and parameters in a hierarchical fashion.
 > * Most of your non-role classes or defined types shouldn't declare other classes.
 If any of them require a given class, you should establish a dependency [relationship][relationships] with the chaining syntax inside the definition (`Class['dependency'] -> Class['example']` or `Class['dependency'] -> Example::Type[$title]`) --- this won't declare the class in question, but will fail compilation if the class isn't being declared elsewhere (such as in the role, node definition, or ENC).
 > * If a class does declare another class, it must "own" that class completely, in the style of the "`ntp`, `ntp::service`, `ntp::config`, `ntp::package`" design pattern.
 >